 An ad for an electronic diary for girls has one girl saying "And you can plug in your MP3 for major tuneage!

 In Italy they started adding in the buses ads reminding people to leave your seat to elder people.
-One of them just says "Be polite-leave your seat", while the other one says "leaving your seat is TOO MUCH AWESOME!"
+One of them just says "Be polite - leave your seat", while the other one says "leaving your seat is TOTALLY RAD!"